-Jonathan L. Eliason, MD is a Professor in the Section of Vascular Surgery, Department of Surgery, interested in aneurysmal and occlusive diseases of the arterial system, and he is a Co-Director of this study.
+He joined the faculty at the University of Michigan in the section of vascular surgery in 2007.
+He is interested in aneurysmal and occlusive diseases of the arterial system, and he is a Co-Director of this study.

 His general surgery training was completed at University of Rochester School of Medicine, Strong Memorial Hospital in Rochester, New York, and he then came to Michigan to complete his Thoracic Surgery Residency.
 His clinical and academic interests revolve around open and endovascular approaches for aortic valve and aortic surgery.
 He believes the best care of patients occurs when approached in a collegial and multidisciplinary fashion and set with the highest of expectations of performance for all team members.

 Lauren Humphrey-Stark is the acting Project Manager for CHIP.
 She graduated with a B.S. in Biophysics from the University of Michigan.
 After working in a Cell & Developmental Biology laboratory for several years and publishing two papers in Molecular Biology of the Cell, Lauren joined CHIP as the Research Coordinator before moving to Clinical Research Coordinator – Intermediate.

 Jen McNamara is the MI-AORTA Research Administrative Manager.
 Jen was previously a Project Manager for the Cardiovascular Health Improvement Project (CHIP) team and has made many significant contributions to the team since joining in 2016.
 She joined the Frankel Cardiovascular Center in 2012.
 Her previous roles include Clinical Manager at the Livonia Vein Center through the Department of Vascular Surgery and Research Recruitment through the FCVC Administration Team.